19hours/sg-statutes/Acts/Building Control Act.md

 (i) the appropriate qualified person whom the developer or builder of the building works has appointed to prepare the plans of those building works; and

-(ii) where the building works comprise wholly or partly of any underground building works, the geotechnical engineer whom the developer or builder of the building works has appointed to prepare the plans relating to the geotechnical aspects of those underground building works;
+(ii) where the building works comprise wholly or partly of any geotechnical building works, the geotechnical engineer whom the developer or builder of the building works has appointed to prepare the plans relating to the geotechnical aspects of those geotechnical building works;

+[Act 22 of 2012 wef 01/12/2012]

 (c) the plans of the building works prepared in accordance with the building regulations;